MetaphysicalSploumsky/Software-Photon-Counting-Lock-in/README.md

 ### Implementation Notes
 - PTU file format based on PicoQuant's "Read_PTU.py" reference implementation
-- Some algorithms adapted from laboratory implementations and optimized for Python
 - Error handling and edge cases tested with experimental data

 ## Notes